gaurvi-vishnoi/gaurvi-vishnoi/README.md

 ## About Me

 Machine Learning Engineer focused on building scalable, production-grade AI systems across language, vision, and multi-agent environments.
-I work across the full stack—from model design and evaluation to deployment and real-time infrastructure using tools like PyTorch, JAX, LLM orchestration frameworks, and cloud-native systems.
+I work across the full stack from model design and evaluation to deployment and real-time infrastructure using tools like PyTorch, JAX, LLM orchestration frameworks, and cloud-native systems.

 I’m particularly interested in efficient model serving, retrieval-augmented systems, and robust evaluation strategies that make AI reliable at scale.
 I value clean system design, low-latency architectures, and translating complex ideas into practical, high-impact solutions.